gechoe/text-adventure-game/README.md

 # Text Adventure Games!

-This Python notebook builds a simple text advenutre game inspired by the [Adventuron Classroom](https://adventuron.io/classroom/) design by Chris Ainsley of Adventuron Software Limited.
+This Python notebook builds a simple text adventure game inspired by the [Adventuron Classroom](https://adventuron.io/classroom/) design by Chris Ainsley of Adventuron Software Limited.